burlachenkok/burlachenkok.github.io/_posts/2023-09-26-COFIG-FRECON-Accepted-on-SIAM-Journal.md

 ---

 The paper *"Faster Rates for Compressed Federated Learning with Client-Variance Reduction"* was accepted to the [SIAM Journal on Mathematics of Data Science(SIMODS)](https://www.siam.org/publications/journals/siam-journal-on-mathematics-of-data-science-simods).

-* The arXiv version has been updated on 24 September 2023: [https://arxiv.org/abs/2112.13097](https://arxiv.org/abs/2112.13097)
+SIAM Journal on Mathematics of Data Science (SIMODS) publishes work that advances mathematical, statistical, and computational methods in the context of data and information sciences.

 I was glad to work with my peers (and I hope for future work with them in the future):
 * [Haoyu Zhao](https://hyzhao.me/) from [Princeton University](https://www.princeton.edu/)
 * [Zhize Li](https://zhizeli.github.io/) from [Carnegie Mellon University](https://www.cmu.edu/)
 * Prof. [Peter Richtarik](https://richtarik.org/) from [King Abdullah University of Science and Technology](https://cemse.kaust.edu.sa/)

+The arXiv version of our paper has been updated on 24 September 2023: [https://arxiv.org/abs/2112.13097](https://arxiv.org/abs/2112.13097)

 ---